symfony/symfony-docs/cookbook/bundles/extension.rst

 * Much more powerful than simply defining parameters: a specific option value might trigger the creation of many service definitions;

-* Ability to have configuration hierarchy
+* Ability to have configuration hierarchy;

 * Smart merging when several configuration files (e.g. ``config_dev.yml``
   and ``config.yml``) override each other's configuration;